DSgbemisola/Hands-on-Exercises-Sub-queries-and-Nested-Selects-in-PgAdmin-/README.md

 # Hands-on-Exercises-Sub-queries-and-Nested-Selects-in-PgAdmin-

-This is a hands-on exercises to demonstrate skills writing Sub-queries and Nested Selects in PgAdmin 4
+This is a hands-on exercise to demonstrate skills in writing Sub-queries and Nested Selects in PgAdmin 4

 # Software Used in this Lab